🎨 Draw-and-Understand: Leveraging Visual Prompts to Enable MLLMs to Comprehend What You Want

 ... slide to see more examples ...

-At this stage, we load the weights trained during stage 1 and keep the vision encoder and visual prompt encoder weights frozen.
-We then fine-tune the visual prompt projector and the LLM model.
-Our focus is on enhancing SPHINX-V's ability to accurately interpret user instructions and handle diverse pixel-level understanding tasks, such as detailed captioning, inter-relationship analysis, and complex reasoning.
+At this stage, we load the weights trained from stage 1 and keep the vision encoder and visual prompt encoder weights frozen.
+We then fine-tune the visual prompt projector and the LLM.
+This stage focus on enhancing model’s ability to accurately interpret user instructions and handle diverse visual prompting understanding tasks, such as detailed captioning, inter-relationship analysis, and complex reasoning, while maintain the original robust vision-language global understanding capability.

 We introduce MDVP-Data, an instruction dataset designed to foster fine-grained and open-world image understanding in MLLMs, encompassing approximately 1.6 million multimodal dialogues.
 MDVP-Data integrates both point-level and region-level instruction data derived from public datasets.
 It consists of two types of data:

-Above diagram displays the distribution of images drawn from various sources, including nature scenes, OCR texts, web content, mobile interfaces, documents, and multi-pane graphics.
+Above diagram displays the distribution of images drawn from various sources, including nature scenes, OCR texts, remote sensing scenes, web content, mobile interfaces, documents, and multi-panel graphics.
 It also features a sample from the GPT-assisted MDVP dataset, emphasizing the diversity and richness of its point-based and region-based instruction-following data.

 To evaluate the proficiency of the MLLM in complex pixel-level image understanding tasks and its versatility across various domains, we initially curated a subset of our MDVP-Data.
 This subset underwent a thorough manual content review and filtering process, resulting in the creation of MDVP-Bench.
 MDVP-Bench is a comprehensive and challenging benchmark covering a wide range of tasks, including concise descriptions, elaborate narratives, analyses of interconnections among different regions, and complex reasoning.
 The performance of existing visual-prompt-based methods on MDVP-Bench is as follows: